 I think pretty much all of us are aliens so what's not to believe in.
-If you were adopted you were certainly an alien in your family, but what about if you felt you were adopted.
+If you were adopted you were certainly an alien in your family, but what about if you felt you were adopted?
 It seems then you are probably an alien too.
 I think we make too much of people from other planets or other galaxies.
 I take comfort thinking some of them may be walking among us.
 I feel like they might be the most comfortable people in our culture.
-They probably have a really good support network and since only the craziest people in our culture would seriously think for a moment that they (the aliens) might be them aliens would actually have the experience of total secrecy, total identity, total community.
-The rest of us, the suffering lot, are alone, alien and always right on the verge of getting caught for what we really are, other.
+They probably have a really good support network, and since only the craziest people in our culture would seriously think for a moment that they (the aliens) might be aliens, they would actually have the experience of total secrecy, total identity, total community.
+The rest of us, the suffering lot, are alone, alien, and always right on the verge of getting caught for what we really are - other.
 Alien.
-I'd like to propose a name for this phenomenon.
-Ottermen, a new collective term that refers to a culture made up entirely of people feeling alone, the not belonging majority.
+I'd like to propose a name for this phenomenon: Ottermen.
+A new collective term that refers to a culture made up entirely of people feeling alone, the not belonging majority.
 Amen.

 Masthead contributor Eileen Myles is a poet, novelist, public talker and art journalist.